 Before you go spending your money like your wallet’s on fire, you need to sit down with a financial planner and go over your options.
 You need to put some of your winnings back for investing (so that your money grow), you need to pay off any debt you accrued before winning, and you need to make sure to pay the taxes on your winnings (we cover that in the next section) before you start spending your winnings.

-Don’t let the lottery curse drive you to spending recklessly and leave you broke and living in a motor home only a year after your windfall.
+Don’t let the lottery curse drive you to spend recklessly and leave you broke and living in a motor home only a year after your windfall.

 Uncle Sam Will Come a Knockin’